Average Student Loan Debt for a Bachelor’s Degree

 Students are saddled with more undergraduate loan debt from a private 4-year college because of the lack of state funding and tuition subsidization.
 Between private for-profit schools and private non-profit schools, Bachelor’s degree graduates typically accrue more debt at the for-profit schools.

-• Roughly 50% of Bachelor’s degree graduates who went to a private for-profit 4-year school owed over $40,000 in debt.
+• 26% of Bachelor degree graduates who went to a private for-profit 4-year school borrowed over $50,000.

 Average Bachelor Degree Debt at Private Nonprofit Colleges